AdBol05/mepper/README.md

 You need to install all dependencies as well as ffmpeg.

 # Usage
-Paste desired wav or mp3 to script's directory and run index.js with it's name as the first argument and name (not filename but name to be stored inside the file) as the second argument.
+Paste desired midi file into the script's directory and run index.js with it's name as the first argument and name (name to be stored inside the file and which will be then printed by firmware) as the second argument.

     node index.js input.mp3 test